 Private, wooded area available for primitive camping or RV for $15 per night.
-Views are amazing.
+Improved sites with bathroom , tables & chairs, firepit $25.
+Mountain Views are amazing.
 Swimming hole nearby.
 Right off Highway 3 between Etna and Callahan, California.
-Or, camp across the street with an old horse for company.
-Gate must be kept closed so horse doesn't escape.
+Or, camp across the street with an old wooden mill building for company.
+Small wetland nearby brings lots of birds to sing you awake in the morning.
+Open, level space great for nighttime stargazing.
+Property has a gate you can close at night.
 One hour drive to Mt.
 Shasta or Ashland.
 Groceries, massage, hardware store, laundry, showers, restaurants in Etna 8 miles away.
-Farmer's market in Etna on Saturday morning.
-Not far from PCT trailhead outside of Callahan CA. Near Kangaroo lake for fishing, hiking, & boating.
+Farmer's market in Etna Saturday morning.
+Not far from PCT trailhead outside of Callahan CA. If you need a ride from there, call and we'll pick you up if possible for $20.
+Firewood available too, $1. a stick.
+Near Kangaroo lake for fishing, hiking, & boating.
 I see lots of bicycle groups and motorcycle groups going by every summer.
 We're at 3000 feet elevation, so nights are cool even in the summer.
-Bright stars.
-We have our own UFO.
+Bright stars; We even have our own UFO.
 Air fresh and clean.
 Minimal mosquitos due to dry climate.
-Spring water available at no extra charge.
+Fresh Spring water available for free.
+We call it "RockFarm" because there's lots of Serpentine rock here and you're welcome to collect some.
+Even pan for gold in the Scott River nearby.

 - Check in: After 12PM